So you want to be a Woodturner?

 Please Take a Lesson First!

-I was advised to take a lesson but I didn't and I regret it to this day.
+I was advised to take a lesson back when I first started but I didn't go for one and I regret it to this day.
 Who knows how far I could have climbed in the Woodturning World if I had done it right and looked for guidance in those first few months.
-I stupidly thought I could do it on my own and only realized my error when I eventually asked a professional for help.
-Talk about a light bulb moment!

 You can't become a Woodturner overnight after taking a single lesson or even after two lessons so don't expect that to happen.
-You will not get a light bulb moment on the day of your lesson or even the next day but it will happen in time.
-One day the muscle memory will kick in you will go forward and you will wonder why it ever seemed so hard.
+You may not get your own light bulb moment on the day of your lesson or even the next day but it will happen in time.
+One day the muscle memory will kick in, you will go forward and you will wonder why it ever seemed so hard.

 Woodturning is a difficult craft to master.
 It takes time, effort, money and repetition to achieve good or even great results.
 Some people are better than others and will make greater strides forward, don't let this get you down.
 You must stick with it and persevere no matter how bad it seems to be going for you.
 The effort is all worth it when you are finally able to finish a piece properly on the Lathe.
 It is this great moment that I wish my students could see up front as it would encourage them to go forward with even more effort.
 I spent months after my first tuition making fair pieces before becoming proficient and proud of what I was making.
 I still keep some failures in my workshop to this day to show my students that I didn't start at the top, I had to work hard at it.